SNU-HCIL/2020-Fall-DCCP/template/public/md/GUI.md

 ---
 # Entry - input validation

-*  if you'd like to restrict what a user can type into the entry, you can do so with .red[validation].
+*  To restrict what a user can type into the entry, you use .red[validation].

 .font-15[
 ```python3